 To receive credit, you must be the first reporter of a vulnerability and provide us a reasonable amount of time to remediate before publicly disclosing.
 When submitting a vulnerability, please provide concise steps to reproduce that are easily understood.

-While we encourage any submission affecting the security of an Mosambee web property, unless evidence is provided demonstrating exploitability, the following examples are excluded from this program:
+While we encourage any submission affecting the security of an Mosambee applications (as listed above), unless evidence is provided demonstrating exploitability, the following examples are excluded from this program:

 - Content spoofing / text injection

 - Self-XSS [to be valid, cross-site scripting issues must be exploitable in reflected, stored or DOM-based types]